kontent-ai/data-ops/README.md

 All Kontent.ai test environments are exported in `tests/integration/<testName>/data/<zipName>.zip`.
 When you update any of these environments, you should also update the corresponding exported zip files.
 To streamline this process, we've provided a script called `exportTestEnvironments.js`.
 You can run it with the command `npm run export:testEnv`.
 If you need to export specific environments, you can use the following command parameters: `-i` for Import/Export test environment, `-s` for Sync Source Template environment, and `-t` for Sync Target Template environment.
 For instance, to export only the Sync Source and Sync Target environments, you would run `npm run export:testEnv -- -s -t`.

-> **Important**: Creation and removal of new environments takes some time; therefore, try to keep the number of environment-dependent tests to a minimum.
+> [!IMPORTANT]: Creation and removal of new environments takes some time; therefore, try to keep the number of environment-dependent tests to a minimum.

 ### Configuration for Testing